Fees and charges and refund policy

 If a student completes one or more of the following preparatory courses for the HSC or TPC first, the TAFE fee for these courses will also be refunded:

 - Statement of Attainment in HSC Preliminary Studies

 - 91179NSW Certificate III in Preparation for Vocational and Further Study,

 - Statement of Attainment in Preparation for Vocational and Further Study,

 - Statement of Attainment in HSC Studies, TAFE NSW course no. 6505

 - Statement of Attainment in Preparatory Mathematics and Science,

 To be eligible, students must provide proof of course completion (either a TAFE NSW Testamur or a TAFE NSW Course Completion Notice) and apply for the refund at their campus of enrolment.

 Note: This refund applies only to TAFE NSW students who enrol or re-enrol in one of the courses specified above.
 It does not apply to school students or students in other educational institutions.
-Students must complete the HSC or TPC in TAFE after 1 January 2008 to be eligible.
+Students must complete the HSC or TPC in TAFE after 1 January 2008 and by the end of December 2015 to be eligible.
 Other materials charges are excluded from this refund.
 Refunds for the additional HSC and TPC preparatory courses listed above will only apply upon course completion of either the HSC or TPC.
 The refund applies to all eligible students regardless of the date they commenced their study.

 Are there other costs to do a TAFE course?